 In this video, Attorney Kari Lutringer talks about using a letter of intent in the sale of a business.
 The sale of a business can be a complex process and a letter of intent can help the parties document their responsibilities in the transaction.
+Ms. Lutringer is no longer with the Firm.
 Call or text 800-929-1725 for an appointment at any of our offices in Wharton County, Matagorda County, or Fort Bend County.

 Summary of Using a Letter of Intent in the Sale of a Business

 Hi there, my name is Kari Lutringer, and I’m an attorney at Wadler, Perches, Hundl & Kerlick.
 And today, I’d like to talk a little bit about letters of intent.

 Now, buying or selling a business can be a daunting undertaking for anyone, no matter if it’s your first transaction or if you’re a veteran at the process.
 Typically, the way the transaction will begin is buyer and seller will get together, strike a deal, come to an agreement upon the basic terms, shake hands, and decide to go on down the road.
 So the typical next question is, what do we do to document our agreement?

 A letter of intent is one of the best tools that I’ve found to help expedite the negotiation process and get everyone on the same page in terms of the agreement.
 Sometimes it’s also called a term sheet.
 A letter of intent is a document that is non-binding in most respects, not all.
 And we’ll talk about those provisions that are typically binding.
 But for the most part, it will lay out the basic terms of the transaction.
 Then there are no surprises when the purchase agreement is drafted, and both parties have a pre-agreed understanding of the terms of the deal.